hapax/hapax.github.io/assets/simple-physics.md

 predicted by string theory.
 (See my
 [physics circle problems](https://hapax.github.io/assets/circle-probs.pdf)
-if you want to learn how.)
+if you want to learn how.
+They have very little overlap with the problems here.)

 This post focuses on a set of generic problem-solving tools: *dimensional analysis*, *Fermi approximation*, and *scaling laws*.